Leading vs. Lagging Indicators – Who is the Clear Winner

 Below is a classic example.

-You are looking at a 10-minute chart for Microsoft (MSFT) with only volume as the indicator.
+This is a 10-minute chart of Microsoft (MSFT) with the volume indicator.

 If you closely analyze price and volume, you can see that from the area marked ‘start’ and the subsequent rally in price, volume starts to fall.
-For someone who viewed the chart without volume would easily mistake price to be in a strong uptrend.
+For someone who viewed the chart without volume would easily make the mistake of assuming the price trend was really strong.

-As price peaks out near $66.30 posting a high, you can see that volume is not confirming the bullish momentum led rally, signaling ahead that prices could fall.
+As price peaked near $66.30 posting a high, you can see that volume is not confirming the bullish momentum-led rally, signaling that prices could fall.